 Related article: Check out the best fly rods here.

-So let’s get onto how you can learn the basics of fly casting.
+So let’s get onto how to cast a fly rod and learn the basics of fly casting.
 First of all, it’s worth investing in some casting lessons with experienced guides who can walk you through the basic techniques.
 You’ll get a considerable head start on casting properly, and your guide should be able to iron out any difficulties you’re having.

 But don’t worry if your budget can’t stretch to fly casting lessons right now.
 We’ve got all the tips you need to become an expert caster!

-The two most common casts you need to know are the overhead cast and the roll cast.
+The two most common that you need to know are the overhead and the roll cast.
 Only after you’ve got these basic casts under your belt should you try moving onto more complicated techniques.

 The basic elements of an overhead cast are that your rod needs first to bend, to travel in a straight line, and then pop to a stop.
 When your rod bends (also known as loading), you generate lots of energy that is stored within the rod and released then the rod stops abruptly.
 This creates enough power to throw your fly out into the air and land where you want it on the water.